-53 The edition have i which does not result into any meaningful sense.
-The manuscript, however (available online at (e-corpus.org: 1), has the three diacritical points above the first two letters of the word without a specific distribution of them among the letters, thus allowing both nq- and tf- readings.
+Finally, an important witness is preserved in Ethiopic.
+Already Voskresenskij has noticed, from a second-hand reference, that the Ethiopic witnesses for ἐσμεν (Βοcκρесенский 1879: 302).
+The situation is not, however, as simple as that.
+The Ethiopic version, and only in a part of the online at (e-corpus.org: 1), has the three diacritical points above the first two letters of the word without a specific distribution of them among the letters, thus allowing both nq- and tf- readings.
 The editor failed to provide an exact translation corresponding to his choice of nq- ["...as we have shared (?! - B. L.) your fellowship with us in sorrows, while you were our partners, that thus you are also with us in grace" (Staal 1983: vol. 453, t.
 41, 95)].
-D. A. Morozov considers the alternative reading to be correct, that is, i in the meaning "extends, communicates".
+D. A. Morozov considers the alternative reading to be correct, that is, نقضا in the meaning "extends, communicates".
 Even in this case, however, the text is only grammatically correct and understandable but still far from smoothness.
 I am very grateful to Dmitry Aleksandrovich Morozov for these ideas and for his consultations.